muppet9010/Factorio-Inbuilt-Lighting/README.md

 # Factorio-Inbuilt-Lighting

 - Options to add a free inbuilt light to power poles and optionally turrets that can use no power and run without a power connection, or can have a power cost set.
-- Is a pure QOL mod designed for streamers, youtube or anyone who wants to be able to see their base early game when zoomed out.
+- Is a pure QOL mod designed for streamers, YouTube or anyone who wants to be able to see their base early game when zoomed out.
 - Its intended for use before night vision goggles, and then when the lighting settings are turned off it removes all of the inbuilt lighting so night vision looks natural.
 - Blueprint friendly as they are regular power poles, so no modded entities in your exported Blueprint, just no lights either.